 Seasonal Climate Differences

 From November to April, the north is cool and dry, while May to October is the rainy season.
-In the south, the southwest monsoon causes large amounts of rainfall from May to November, locally reaching 400 mm on average in some months (long-term averages).
+In the south, the southwest monsoon causes large amounts of rainfall from May to November, locally reaching 400 mm (16 in) on average in some months (long-term averages).
 During extended periods of heavy showers, the Mekong can overflow its banks and cause flooding.

 In contrast, the coastal area east of the Annamese mountain range is under the influence of the northeast monsoon, which brings more precipitation, particularly in the months of October and November.